isaacs/simple-node-server/README.md

 ## Up Next

 * Configurable logging statements (dumping everything now, it's perty noisy)
-* The name "module" is problematic.
-Come up with something different to call them.
 * More eventedness/AOP/etc. A way for plugins to alter the behavior of the server, without necessarily being one of the servlets in the chain
 * ejs and markdown parsers